Last updated: 24/05/2018

 What are cookies

-Cookies are small pieces of text sent by your web browser by a website you visit.
+Cookies are small pieces of text sent to your web browser by a website you visit.
 A cookie file is stored in your web browser and allows the Service or a third-party to recognize you and make your next visit easier and the Service more useful to you.
 Cookies can be “persistent” or “session” cookies.

 The cookies we use are: